 Pay special attention to the word balance section, which shows a percentage breakdown of the strong words your catchy headline includes.
 The more uncommon, emotional, and power words you use, the higher your headline score will be.

-The best part about the Headline Analyzer, is that it keeps track of all the headlines you’ve written, along with their scores.
+The best part about the Headline Analyzer Studio, is that it keeps track of all the headlines you’ve written, along with their scores.

 You can scan back through your list of catchy headlines, and see which had the highest rating.